-- No new roads will be constructed within the RR. - Do not reopen closed road in the North East corner of the Puckett Glade unit. - Vehicles will be allowed in Riparian Reserves to existing open roads.
+- No new roads will be constructed within the RR. - No vehicles in the RR.

 Appendix B

 Weed Mitigation Measures

 All vehicles and equipment will be cleaned off prior to operating on BLM lands.
 Removal of all dirt, grease, and plant parts that may carry noxious weed seeds or vegetative parts is required and may be accomplished with a pressure hose.